-Leon Leu, Dutch Research Council, +31 06 1395 2854 Contact Point Tom van Rens, Dutch Research Council, +31 6 2307 6121mailto: Email: cetpartnership@nwo.nl Funding commitment € 2,000,000 Anticipated number of projects to be funded At least 5 Maximum funding per awarded project/per partner € 400,000 per project application Eligible types of organisations Full, associate and assistant professors, lectors employed by an university of applied sciences (HBO) and other researchers with a comparable position may submit an application (i.e. participate in a consortium and request NWO funding) if they have a tenured position (and therefore a paid position for an indefinite period) or a tenure track agreement at one of the following organisations: Universities located in the Kingdom of the Netherlands; University medical centres; Institutes affiliated to the Royal Netherlands Academy of Arts and Sciences (KNAW) or NWO; Universities of applied sciences as referred to in Article 1.8 of the Higher Education and Scientific Research Act (WHW); The Netherlands Cancer Institute; The Max Planck Institute for Psycholinguistics in Nijmegen; Naturalis Biodiversity Center; Advanced Research Centre for NanoLithography (ARCNL); Princess Máxima Center.
+Contact Point Leon Leu, Dutch Research Council, +31 6 1395 2854 Tom van Rens, Dutch Research Council, +31 6 2307 6121 Email: cetpartnership@nwo.nl Funding commitment €2,000,000 Anticipated number of projects to be funded A minimum of 5 Maximum funding per awarded project/per part- ner €400,000 per application

+Eligible types of organisa- tions Full, associate and assistant professors, lectors employed by an university of applied sciences (HBO) and other researchers with a comparable position may submit an application (i.e. participate in a consortium and request NWO funding) if they have a tenured position (and therefore a paid position for an indefinite period) or a tenure track agreement at one of the following organisations: Universities located in the Kingdom of the Netherlands; University medical centres; Institutes affiliated to the Royal Netherlands Academy of Arts and Sciences (KNAW) or NWO; Universities of applied sciences as referred to in Article 1.8 of the Higher Education and Scientific Research Act (WHW); The Netherlands Cancer Institute; The Netherlands Cancer Institute; Advanced Research Centre for NanoLithography (ARCNL); Princess Máxima Center.
 A comparable position refers to a researcher that has a demonstrable and comparable number of years of experience in carrying out scientific research and supervising other researchers as a full, associate or assistant professor.
 Persons with a zero-hour employment agreement or with a contract for a limited period of time (other than a tenure track appointment) may not submit a proposal.
+It could be the case that a tenure track agreement ends before the intended completion date of the project for which funding is applied for, or that before that date, the tenured contract ends due to a researcher reaching retirement age.
+In that case, the researcher needs to include a statement from their employer in which the organisation concerned guarantees that the project and all project members for whom funding has been requested will receive adequate supervision for the full duration of the project.
+Applicants with a part-time contract should guarantee adequate supervision of the project and all project members for whom funding is requested.
+Eligible Call Modules CM2024-02 Energy system flexibility: renewables production, storage and system integration CM2024-10 Clean energy integration in the built environment